-To register for Summer Quarter as a high school student, simply follow the steps below.
+To register for Summer Quarter as a high school student for the Seattle campus, simply follow the steps below.
 However, if you're a graduating high school senior this year or an incoming UW freshman, please follow the registration steps for non-UW students.

 Step One: Find Your Class